1args/SmarLedger/docs/architecture.md

 - **Domain** - serves as an independent, central, and key layer.
 It defines the subject area of the business and describes business rules, aggregates, entities, and value objects
 - The next layer - **Applications**, which is divided into 2 sublayers:
     - **AppServices** - acts as an orchestrator between Domain and Infrastructure.
 It is responsible for managing the execution of business logic
-    - **Handlers** - contains handlers for CQRS primitives (commands, queries, events) that work with app services.
+    - **Handlers** - contains handlers for CQRS primitives (commands, queries, events) that work with app services
-The next layer is **Infrastructures**, which contains the implementation of technical details.
+- The next layer is **Infrastructures**, which contains the implementation of technical details.
 In general, it is divided into the following layers in the project to avoid monolithism:
     - **DataAccess** - responsible for working with data from external storage
     - **FileStorage** - responsible for storing and retrieving files from external systems (in my case, from MinIo)
     - **BackgroundJobs** - manages background task execution (in my case via Hangfire)